Jason-Amith/ML_NLP_DA/README.md

 ML_API : consists of examples of ML models that can be used to score predictions as an API.
 All APIs are bulit with Flask.

+NLP: consists of text preprocessing using tokenizing, stopword removal, stemming, lemmatization and feature engineering using Bag of Words and Term frequency - Inverse document frequency.